The Masters is golf world's rite of spring

-There's nothing that depicts winter turning to spring for sports fans more than the playing of The Masters.
+There nothing that depicts winter turning to spring for sports fans more than the playing of The Masters.

 It is at Augusta National Golf Club where the change in seasons melds with the professional golf calendar, the pursuit of major championships and with the privilege and fame that goes with winning one of the game's most important events.